Exploring Parameter-Efficient Fine-Tuning to Enable Foundation Models in Federated Learning: Introduction

-\setlist[itemize]{leftmargin=*} \begin{itemize} \item We introduce FedPEFT, a new federated learning framework that simultaneously addresses data heterogeneity and communication challenges.
-FedPEFT is the first federated learning framework that enables the leveraging of strong pre-trained models in FL while maintaining an extremely low communication cost. \item We present a systematic study of the FedPEFT framework with various fine-tuning methods under heterogeneous data distributions, client availability ratios, and increasing degrees of domain gap relative to the pre-trained representations.
-(Sections ~\ref{sec:comm} and \ref{sec:cap}) \item To ensure FedPEFT is practical for the complex environments of FL, we further analyze the robustness of FedPEFT among different backbone sizes, low-data regimes, and differential privacy operations.
-(Sections ~\ref{section:robust} and \ref{section:ablation}) \end{itemize}
+\setlist[itemize]{leftmargin=*} \begin{itemize} \item We explored several PEFT methods in FL as the FedPEFT framework to simultaneously addresses data heterogeneity and communication challenges.
+FedPEFT allows for the utilization of powerful pre-trained models in federated learning while keeping communication costs extremely low. \item We present a systematic study of the FedPEFT framework with various fine-tuning methods under heterogeneous data distributions, client availability ratios, and increasing degrees of domain gap relative to the pre-trained representations \QS{on both \textit{image} and \textit{video} domains}, showing the capability of FedPEFT.
+(Sections~\ref{sec:comm} and \ref{sec:cap}) \item To ensure FedPEFT is practical for the complex environments of FL, we further analyze the robustness of FedPEFT among low-data regimes and differential privacy operations.
+(Sections~\ref{section:robust}) \end{itemize}